neo-project/global-blockchain-compliance-hub/_posts/Japan/1111-11-01-japan-registry-requirements.md

 1. Find an office address.
 * A representative director who is a legal resident in Japan and operates from the registered business address must be located in order to provide a bank account through which capital will initially be deposited.:
    * In the case of a Japanese branch of a foreign company, the 'representative director' role is called 'branch manager'.
+2. Prepare the required documents.
+* These include:
+   * A recently issued seal certificate (inkan shomeisho/印鑑証明書) of both investor and director, obtained within the last 3 months.
+   *